michaelshiloh/ArduinoRoboticsSummer2017/README.md

 ### Wednesday June 8

+Demo
+* Fritzing schematics
+* Fritzing PCB layout
+Demo
+* Soldering wires and components to PCB
+Lecture
+* Functions that take arguments
 * Arrays
 * For() loops
-* Classes and objects
 *	Filtering noisy sensor data in software
 Soldering circuits
 * H-bridge on prototyping shield (verify 16 pin sockets)

+Homework
-* Soldering practice: wires, components to PCB
+* Soldering wires and components to PCB practice
-Homework: H-bridge on prototyping shield
+* Circuit schematic in Fritzing
+* Functions, arrays, `for()` loops

 ### Friday June 10

+Demo
+* Othermill for double sided PCBs
+* Blink without Delay
 * Ultrasonic distance measuring sensor on a servo motor
 * Using array for scanned data
-* Fritzing PCB
+* Classes and objects

 ### Monday June 13

-* Othermill for double sided PCBs
 * Using functions and classes to better organize programs

 ### Wednesday June 15